y011d4/snarkpy/README.md

 # snarkpy

-A zk-SNARK implemented in Python compatible with [snarkjs](https://github.com/iden3/snarkjs)
+A zk-SNARK implemented in Python & Rust compatible with [snarkjs](https://github.com/iden3/snarkjs)

+⚠️ It's not fully tested, so don't use it for production.

 ## Install